Coccidia in Kittens

 Symptoms of coccidiosis

-The primary sign of an animal suffering with coccidiosis is diarrhoea.
-The diarrhoea may be mild to severe depending on the level of infection.
-Blood and mucous may be present, especially in advanced cases.
-Severely affected animals may also vomit, lose their appetite, become dehydrated, and in some instances, die from the disease.
+The main sign of coccidiosis is diarrhoea.
+The diarrhoea may be mild or severe, depending on the level of infection and the health of the kitten.
+Blood and mucus may be present, especially in advanced cases.
+Severely affected kittens may also vomit, lose their appetite, become dehydrated, lose weight, become weak, and in severe cases may die.

-Most infected kittens are in the four to twelve week age group.
-The possibility of coccidiosis should always be considered when a loose stool or diarrhoea is encountered in this age group.
-A microscopic faecal exam by a veterinarian will detect the cysts confirming a diagnosis, this should take place before and after treatment.
+Most clinically affected kittens are in the four to twelve week age group.
+Coccidiosis should always be considered when loose stool or diarrhoea is seen in kittens.
+A microscopic faecal examination by a veterinarian can detect oocysts and confirm the diagnosis.
+Faecal testing before and after treatment is useful, especially in rescue or cattery situations.

 What are the risks?